doominek/udacity-flight-surety/README.md

 # Flight Surety

+Contains contract and apps for the FlightSurety project.

+For dApp showcase please go [here](./src/dapp/docs/DOCUMENTATION.md)

 ## Running the project

 The easiest way to run the project is to use the scripts provided in [package.json](package.json) file